Skin effect as a probe of transport regimes in Weyl semimetals

 We are now in a position to write down the linearized Boltzmann equation [Eq. (\ref{boltzmann_general})].
 Recalling that we need to compute $\eta^{(s)}$ up to linear order in $\vct E$ and quadratic in $\vct B$, we can neglect the anomalous Hall term in the spatial-derivative term

 while the relevant contributions of the momentum-derivative term are \be

-\ee The last term on the RHS of Eq. (\ref{momentum_term}) results from the Lorentz force, and is the source of the classical Hall effect and classical magnetoresistance.
-Because these phenomena are well known and this article focuses on \textit{quantum} corrections to the longitudinal conductivity, we do not include them here.
+\ee Note that we use the formulas for $\vct \Omega^{(s)}$ and $\vct v_\mathrm{M}^{(s)}$ given in Eqs. (\ref{omega_s}) and (\ref{vM_s}), respectively, in order to account for the second-order corrections to the equations of motion.
+The last term on the RHS of Eq. (\ref{momentum_term}) results from the Lorentz force and is the source of the classical Hall effect and classical magnetoresistance.
+Because these phenomena are well known and this article focuses on quantum corrections to the longitudinal conductivity, we do not include them here.
 Additionally, we are going to consider a setup where the electric field is parallel to the (external) magnetic field, in which case the classical magnetoresistance vanishes in the normal regime.
 On the other hand, in the hydrodynamic and ballistic regimes the situation is more complicated: for details, see Appendix \ref{app_estimate}.
 These considerations allow us to write the linearized Boltzmann equation \be

 \ee with $\hat{C}^{(s)}$ defined in Eq. (\ref{collision}).